 To perform the essential functions of this position successfully, an individual should demonstrate the following competencies:

-- Proven experience in designing multiple training events
+- Proven experience in organizing and designing multiple training events

 - Knowledge of instructional design theory and learning principles